PostHog/posthog.com/contents/handbook/engineering/support-hero.md

 ## What do I do as a SDK Support Hero?

 Outside of your team's Support Hero rotation, you are also eligible to serve in a one week SDK Support Hero rotation.
+[The schedule is managed in PagerDuty](https://posthog.pagerduty.com/schedules#P7B7NTR).

 Your primary responsibilty is simply to make sure SDK questions get some love.
 During the rotation, please keep an eye on two things:
 - [Escalated SDK tickets in Zendesk](https://posthoghelp.zendesk.com/agent/filters/30528724215067)